harukizaemon/harukizaemon.github.io/_posts/2008-01-13-yes-more-rails-plugins.markdown

 As always, you'll find these plugins and more over at the RedHill on Rails [plugin page](https://github.com/harukizaemon/redhillonrails/tree/master/$1)

+**Update**

-**Update:** The plugin now wraps any action executed as a POST, PUT or DELETE rather than just the create, update and destroy actions.
+The plugin now wraps any action executed as a POST, PUT or DELETE rather than just the create, update and destroy actions.